ARM-software/arm-trusted-firmware/docs/plat/arm/corstone1000/index.rst

-Diphda Platform
+Corstone1000 Platform
 ==========================

-Some of the features of the Diphda platform referenced in TF-A include:
+Some of the features of the Corstone1000 platform referenced in TF-A include:

 - Cortex-A35 application processor (64-bit mode)
 - Secure Enclave